rain91508-cmd/pyo3-ci/README.md

 # pyo3-ci

-Runs the [pyo3 CL-model](https://github.com/rain91508-cmd/gem5) CI suites
+Runs CI suites
-against a chosen ref of the (private) source repo `rain91508-cmd/gem5`, and publishes the aggregated report to **this repo's** rolling `pyo3-ci-report` pre-release.
+against a chosen ref of the source repo `rain91508-cmd/gem5`, and publishes the aggregated report to **this repo's** rolling `pyo3-ci-report` pre-release.

-Because this repo is **public**, the report is readable by anyone, without a GitHub account or token:
+The report is readable by anyone, without a
+GitHub account or token:

 - **Stable release link:** https://github.com/rain91508-cmd/pyo3-ci/releases/tag/pyo3-ci-report